redeyed-vault/thespian/README.md

                     School of Evocation, School of Illusion, School of Necromancy, School of Transmutation).

   -level INTEGER    Character's class level.
 Must be between 1-20.
+Default
+                    value is 1.

   -ratio INTEGER    Character's 'ability to feat' upgrade ratio.
 Must be
                     between 0-100.
 This value will determine the percentage of level upgrades allocated to the character's ability scores.
-The difference between this value from 100 will then be allocated to the percentage of chosen feats. (i.e:
+The difference between this value from 100 will then be allocated to the percentage of chosen feats (i.e:
-                    So if this value is 20, 80 percent will automatically be allocated to feats.)
+                    So if this value is 20, 80 percent will automatically be allocated to feats).
+Default value is 50.

   --version         Show the version and exit.
   --help            Show this message and exit.